Our safety, our services, our people

 - Practice physical distancing

-- Wear cloth masks when physical distancing is not possible
+- Wear cloth masks in enclosed public spaces and when physical distancing is not possible

 - Practice good hand hygiene and avoid touching your face.

 To safeguard public health, the City will focus on:

 - Facility retrofits to facilitate physical distancing and safe workplace conditions for City employees

 - Staffing and service delivery changes to limit crowd sizes, and promote online services for residents